-The above two new sections will replace the current Article 15 in its entirety, including the one-time "Certification Incentive payment of \$100 each year and the "Certification Incentive Pay" chart, which is Attachment A of the current MOU.
+The above two new sections will replace the current Article 15 in its entirety, including the one-time "Certification Incentive payment of one hundred dollars (\$100) each year and the "Certification Incentive Pay" chart, which is Attachment A of the current MOU.

 b.
-The City shall pay employees who possess required certifications above the Collection System Maintenance Grade I (C-1) or Collection System Maintenance Grade II (C-2) level an additional 2% of base salary starting on the date such certification becomes valid, however, no earlier than the month after the MOU is approved by the City Council.
+The City shall pay employees who possess required certifications above the Collection System Maintenance Grade I (C-1) or Collection System Maintenance Grade II (C-2) level an additional two percent (2%) of base salary starting on the date such certification becomes valid, however, no earlier than the month after the MOU is approved by the City Council.